mikeyshean/brodinbot/README.md

 BrodinBot
 ===================

+Record your fitness data through an SMS chat interface.
+Messages are parsed and analyzed to trigger conversation workflows that can either write to or query from the database.
+Users will then be able to view analytics created from their data through the web-app.
+Create or modify conversation workflows using the admin tools and attach triggers to hook into them from the existing decision tree.
+The goal is to make this tool flexible to build enough for other use cases.

 Features (MVP)
 ----------

+- [x] Twilio SMS Integration
+- [x] Parse incoming messages and route to appropriate response workflow
+- [x] Workflow 1 - New User Creation
+- [ ] Workflow 2 - Select exercise & save resistance/rep count
 - [ ] User Auth
-- [ ] Twilio SMS Integration
+- [ ] Create admin tool to easily create new workflows and attach triggers
-- [ ] Provide workout data to BrodinBot via SMS (Exercise, Sets, Reps, Duration)
+- [ ] User should be able to save # of Sets/Reps/Resistance by exercise type via SMS
 - [ ] Login via Web App to view analytics
-- [ ] Create fitness routines on web to be activated later by SMS

 ## Design Docs
 * [DB schema][schema]